 Example: A campaign film for Siam Commercial Bank about the difficulties with getting funding for online businesses.
 The campaign is pitching SME loans that only take a few minutes for approval with a competitive interest rate.
 The four-minute spot revolves around a small business owner trying to get his “Fish Flop” business off the ground

 💡 Takeaway: When it comes to communication, it is important to get to the point.
 In 2021, your audience doesn’t have the time to read or consume a lengthy piece of content.
-It is important to keep content straight to the point and make it entertaining where possible.

 - Another important aspect is to create your campaign by revolving around the beliefs of “Sabia Sabai” and “Mai pen rai” (Don’t worry, be happy).
 By doing so, you will encourage your audience to engage more and share the content with friends and family.